 2-3 teaspoons of maple syrup (or honey)

 4 cups of ice

 1. Pour 1/2 cup of heavy whipping cream, 2/3 cup of milk, and 2-3 teaspoons of maple syrup into the small storage bag.

 2. Remove all the air from the storage bag and seal tightly.
 (Closing the bag properly will save you from spilling all your ice cream or salty ice cream!)
 And mix well!

 3. Now pour 4 cups of ice and 3-4 tablespoons of salt into the large storage bag.

 4. Put your small storage bag with ice cream into the large storage bag filled with ice with salt.

-From my experience, using lots of ice and additional salt (plus a little more heavy whipping cream) is the success to make delicious ice cream!
-And try honey instead of maple syrup – my kids loved them both!
-I hope you will enjoy making ice cream as well, and please follow me on my Instagram account @byasamihasegawa for more tips and more.
+From my experience, lots of ice and salt (plus adding a little more heavy whipping cream) are the success of making delicious ice cream!
+I’ve tried honey instead of maple syrup – my kids loved them both!
+I hope you will have fun making ice cream as well, and please follow me on my Instagram account @byasamihasegawa for more tips and more.

 Asami!
 This is such a beautiful illustrated recipe.
 I would love to try my hand at This Homemade Ice Cream.
 I’ll let you know how that goes.